typedb/typedb-docs/04-cloud-deployment/02-google-cloud.md

 [body:start]![SSH Options](/docs/images/cloud-deployment/gc_ssh_options.png)[body:end]

 [footer:start]
 Click on the dropdown caret.
 Choose an option.
-For the purpose of this demonstration, we will use (the first option) an in-browser terminal for the SSH session.
+For the purpose of this demonstration, we use (the first option) an in-browser terminal for the SSH session.
 [footer:end]

 [slide:end]